MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 }
 ```

-The screenshot shows a variety of `Picker` selections on the three platforms:
+The screenshots show a variety of `Picker` selections:

 [![](lines-images/multiplelines-small.png "Triple screenshot of the Multiple Lines page")](lines-images/multiplelines-large.png#lightbox "Triple screenshot of the Multiple Lines page")